-There are many rationales for maintaining a pescetarian diet.
-Some pescetarians simply do not enjoy the taste or texture of eating meats from land animals.
+There are many rationales for maintaining a pescatarian diet.
+Some pescatarians simply do not enjoy the taste or texture of eating meats from land animals.
 As with most dietary choices, the rationale behind it can differ greatly from person to person.

-Furthermore, eating certain kinds of fish raises HDL levels, 4 5 and some fish are a convenient source of omega-3 fatty acids, 6 and have numerous health benefits in one food variety.
-7 Some health websites also state that pescetarianism lifestyle is a more healthy diet than vegetarian and vegan ones 8.
+Furthermore, eating certain kinds of fish raises HDL levels,4, 5 and some fish are a convenient source of omega-3 fatty acids,6 and have numerous health benefits in one food variety.7 Some health websites also state that pescatarianism lifestyle is a more healthy diet than vegetarian and vegan ones8.

 Other ethical reasoning includes the following: